 Various funding options will be considered.

-January: A Request for Qualifications (RFQ) was sent to local and national architectural and engineering firms to provide preliminary and early concept design services for a multi-use events center.
-The advisory committee reviewed 32 applicants and, based on a weighted system, interviewed four firms.
+January: The Greater Idaho Falls Chamber of Commerce sends out a a Request for Qualifications (RFQ) was sent to local and national architectural and engineering firms for a multi-use events center.

-April: The committee selected local architectural firm Cooper, Robertson, Simonsen and Associates (CRSA) and partner Sink Combs Dethlefs Architects to design the project.
-The collaboration provides arena design expertise and local participation for the project.
-The team assembled has unparalleled, relevant experience and ability.
+April: The Chamber of Commerce Committee selects local architectural firm Cooper, Robertson, Simonsen and Associates (CRSA) and partner Sink Combs Dethlefs Architects to submit concept designs the events center.

-May: A press conference began the petition process of creating an election for development of an auditorium district.
-State statutes provide for the collection of hotel tax to be used for building a public facility for community enhancement.
+May: A press conference begins the petition process of creating an election for development of an auditorium district.

 June: CRSA and Sink Combs Dethlefs Architects had determined the size, functional qualities, and preliminary design approach for the Event Center.
 Study data supported a conservative approach to the number of seats and venue size (5,000 fixed seats) with a projected cost of $35-$40,000,000.
 This was considered to be a cost conscious approach for a project of this size and square footage including the land donation.